Columbus nightclub shooting: Aftermath

 The shooting raised concerns within the music community over concert security and the prevalence of fans leaping onto the stage.
 Anthrax guitarist Scott Ian said that his view of stage rushers changed after Abbott's murder, and that, "I don't give a fuck how much fun you're having.
 Stay the fuck off the stage."
-Immediately after the shooting, many concert venues tightened their security standards by hiring off-duty policemen as guards, checking attendees' pockets and bags more thoroughly, and in some cases studying setlists to anticipate when fans may become troublesome.
+Immediately after the shooting, many concert venues tightened their security standards by hiring off-duty police officers as guards, checking attendees' pockets and bags more thoroughly, and in some cases studying setlists to anticipate when fans may become troublesome.
 By 2014, however, Cannibal Corpse drummer Paul Mazurkiewicz and We Are Harlot guitarist Jeff George noted that many venues had relaxed their security protocols due to the associated costs.
 When Christina Grimmie was fatally shot by an obsessed fan in Florida during a 2016 meet and greet event outside The Plaza Live, a venue without metal detectors, the Pantera Facebook account called on venues and promoters to improve their security to protect artists.

 The Alrosa Villa nightclub was listed for sale in late 2019, following the death of its founders, Al and Rosa Cautela.
 Their children continued operating the venue until 2020, when the COVID-19 pandemic forced music venues and bars to close indefinitely.
-In June 2021, the city of Columbus announced that the venue would be demolished to make way for an affordable housing project.
+In June 2021, the city of Columbus announced that the venue would be demolished to make way for a housing project.
 The Alrosa Villa was demolished in December 2021.